jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 In Encircle it is the same way:

-relations and aspects are programming constructs of equal importance, but you do not might use them.
+relations and aspects are programming constructs of equal importance, but you might not use them.
 Nevertheless, they are so present as a programming construct, that you start to use them anyway.

 Actually a lot of programmers took a long time to realize what they need classes for to program with.